Level/level-js/README.md

 - Be as fast as possible
 - Use the leveldown test suite and sync with [multilevel](https://github.com/juliangruber/multilevel) over either ascii or binary transports (websockets and xhr both have ascii/binary modes in browsers now)

+Being leveldown compatible means you can use many of the [level-* modules](https://github.com/rvagg/node-levelup/wiki/Modules) on top of this library.

 ## install

 ```js